 research & teaching interests

-I am affiliated with the Amherst Environmental Studies Department and the Five College Asian Pacific American Studies Program.
+I am also affiliated with and recently co-chaired the Five College Asian Pacific American Studies Program.

-I spend my life away from Amherst fly-fishing (not often enough), paddling, and trying to keep up with my winsome daughters.
+I spend my life away from Amherst watching Pittsburgh sports, fly-fishing (not often enough), kayaking, biking, reading, gardening, and trying to keep up with my winsome and increasingly sagacious kids.